IUCNN/IUCNN/README.md

 ```

 ## Usage
-A vignette with a detailed turorial on how to use IUCNN is avaialble as part of the package
+A vignette with a detailed tutorial on how to use IUCNN is available as part of the package

 ## Citation